The Rise of Accessible Gaming

 Whether you’re a developer who cares about making your game more accessible or a gamer who wants to stay up-to-date on all things gaming accessibility, there are many resources for you.
 We’ve compiled a list of a few of our favorites.

 - Gaming and Disability Player Experience Guide (GADPEG)

-- Read our blog post or watch our Fireside chat with Anita Mortaloni, Director of Accessibility at Microsoft, and Sean McIntyre, Product Marketing Manager at Xbox, to learn about Xbox’s accessibility approach and why “day one” accessibility is important.
+- Read our blog post about the work of Anita Mortaloni, Director of Accessibility at Microsoft, and Sean McIntyre, Product Marketing Manager at Xbox, to learn about Xbox’s accessibility approach and why “day one” accessibility is important.

 Video games allow consumers to escape their world and experience things that would otherwise be impossible.
 Accessibility must be taken into account from the very beginning of developers’ design processes to make the unimaginable a (virtual) reality for all.

 Xbox Accessibility: The Importance of “Day One” Inclusive Design